jsweetland-bw/local-dev-patcher/README.md

 - `-q` (shared)
 - `-h` (shared)

+### General Flow

+1. Determine the name of the repository if one is not specified.
+2. Determine the full paths for both the repository and the patch files.
+3. Prompt for whether to continue or abort.
+4. If continuing, create the target path if it does not already exist in the patch path, then copy the specified file from the repo path into the patch path.

 ## How to Apply a Patch - patch-for-local.sh

 Run the `patch-for-local.sh` script to apply a patch to a repository.
 This script does not require any parameters.